QuantEcon/python_lecture_sandpit/source/rst/markov_jump_lq.rst

 The idea is to replace the constant matrices that define a **linear quadratic dynamic programming problem** with :math:`N` sets of matrices that are fixed functions of the state of an :math:`N` state Markov chain

+The state of the Markov chain joints  the continuous :math:`n \times 1` state vector :math:`x_t` to form the state of the system

 For the class of infinite horizon problems being studied in this lecture, this leads to :math:`N` interrelated matrix Riccati equations that determine :math:`N` optimal value